 DeSoto also offers some wonderful opportunities to observe the thousands of migratory waterfowl that follow the Missouri river every spring and autumn.
 Resident grassland species and colorful migratory songbirds also throng to DeSoto and you can spend many relaxing hours watching them during the summer and autumn months.

 DeSoto National Wildlife Refuge offers visitors a wonderful experience whatever time of the year you choose to visit.
-Take in the spectacular sight of huge flocks of migratory water fowl in the spring or autumn months or make a special visit to join other morel hunters between April and May.
+Take in the spectacular sight of huge flocks of migratorywaterfowll in the spring or autumn months or make a special visit to join other morel hunters in April and May.
 If you're already thinking about next year's spring mushroom hunt, here are a few valuable tips to bookmark:

 - You’ll need to take a mesh bag or traditional basket in which to gather any morels you find so that their spores will be scattered as you go, re-seeding the land.

-- ou are advised to collect wild mushrooms with caution as some are poisonous.
+- You're advised to collect wild mushrooms with caution as some are poisonous.

 - You can check out some basic advice on mushroom identification before you go, online.